jotasprout/Pop-Rock-Python/README.md

-# Pop-Rock-Python
+# PopRock with Python
-Wrangling data from MusicBrainz and LastFM
+Coming full circle back to Python!
+Unlike the original Python project (as well as the Javascript and PHP projects that stemmed from it), this app wrangles data not from Spotify but from MusicBrainz and LastFM.